gabriellepogge/tidymydata/tidyingmessydata.md

 find yourself in a situation where the data you want to work with are very messy.

-In this exercise we’ll walk through how to “tidy” a messy dataset using the R tidyverse package.
+In this exercise we’ll walk through how to “tidy” a messy dataset –one for which I had limited knowledge of the content of the data– using the R tidyverse package.

 ## The data

 This data comprises a small sample of observations from a dataset collected by a social science research organization.
-Values represent responses to psychological assessments (questionnaires) that users completed at the beginning and end of a program (experiment) intended to change behavior.
+Values represent responses to psychological assessments (questionnaires) that users completed before and after a program (experiment) intended to increase intellectual humility.
 Note that all users in this sample of data were assigned to the same experimental condition, “B1”.

 Although users responded to the questions in a randomly assigned order,